Church of St. Catherine, Vilnius: History

-In 1618, the Grand Hetman of Lithuania Jan Karol Chodkiewicz (Jonas Karolis Chodkevičius) started the construction of a small church for the Benedictine nuns in Vilnius.
+In 1618, the Grand Hetman of Lithuania Jan Karol Chodkiewicz started the construction of a small church for the Benedictine nuns in Vilnius.
 Consecrated in 1632.
 In the 1660s, during the war with Russia, the church was burnt down, rebuilt in 1670-94 (a new main facade with lower towers) and consecrated in 1703.

 However, the Great Fire of Vilnius in 1737 did not spare the Benedictine church and monastery.
 After the fire, the reconstruction of the church was led by the architect Johann Christoph Glaubitz, who was contracted by the mother superior of the monastery, Joana Sibilė Reitenovaitė.
 He designed the church's current appearance: the towers were raised (up to 5 storeys), ornate pediments were built, vaulted ceiling was redone, and the chapel was rebuilt.
 1752-53 The altar and the chapel were decorated by the artists J. Herdegen, J. Woszczyński, John and Joseph Hedel.
 In 1759, 15 paintings by Szymon Czechowicz were brought from Kraków to St Catherine's Church and the Benedictine monastery (surviving paintings are housed in the Lithuanian National Museum of Art).
 The church was severely damaged in 1812 during the French invasion of Russia and later during World War II and many valuable works of art were lost.
 In 1945, the remaining nuns were deported by the Soviet authorities and a warehouse was set up in the church, which later was transferred to the Vilnius Art Museum.
 After Lithuania regained independence the church has been under restoration and adapted for cultural activities and since 2002 it was returned to the Curia of the Vilnius Archdiocese.